RedTurtle/collective.tinymceplugins.advfilelinks/README.txt

 TODO
 ====

-A good uninstall GS step.
+* A good uninstall GS step.
 Right now you must manually restore your default TinyMCE configuration.
+* More control on the plugin popup on what the user can show when creating the link

 Credits
 =======